 - Print volume: 130 x 130 x 180 mm.

-The second SLS 3D printer on this list by Sintratec, the S1 is the Swiss company’s plug & play SLS printer.
-The Sintratec S1 SLS 3D printer offers a slightly larger print volume than the kit, at 130 x 130 x 180 mm (compared to the kit’s 110 x 110 x 110 mm).
+The second Sintratec printer on this list, the S1 is the Swiss company’s plug & play SLS printer.
+The Sintratec S1 offers a slightly larger print volume than the kit, at 130 x 130 x 180 mm (compared to the kit’s 110 x 110 x 110 mm).

 As with most SLS 3D printers, the Sintratec S1 offers very good precision accuracy, at 100 microns.
 It’s also quite significantly heavier and therefore harder to move around than it’s kit form, weighing 67kg.
 Moreover, since it comes assembled to print right away, the Sintratec S1 is noticeably more expensive, retailing at around $9,000.